silkux/just-green-squares/README.md

 # The Eternal Pokedex and To-Do List

 In the vast digital landscape, countless repositories pay homage to the mighty **Pokédex** and the noble **To-Do List**—projects replicated endlessly across portfolios with an air of reverence.
-But here, in this humble corner of GitHub, we embrace the most fleeting and irrelevant of updates: time itself.
+But here, in this humble corner of GitHub, we embrace the most fleeting and irrelevant of updates: time itself

 Every day, without fail, this README will shift by a mere minute—forward or backward—just as countless Pokédex and task managers march onward in infinite redundancy.
 This small, almost imperceptible change, is not here to impress, nor to add value.
 It is here to make a statement.